 The gestures that started appearing as an option in Android 9 Pie are encouraged as the default in Android 10 and EMUI 10 – you need to flick up to go back to the home screen or flick up and hold to app switch, while the back button is a swipe in from the left – but you can go back to the old skool and enable the Android three-button arrangement, should you wish.

 It's difficult to escape the feeling that Google looked at how well the iPhone X gestures were received in 2017 before working on this arrangement.
-Some – like double-knock with a knuckle on the screen to take a screenshot – are absolutely essential on a handset that only has one button.
-But more on that shortly.
+Some – like double-knock with a knuckle on the screen to take a screenshot – are absolutely essential on a handset that only has one button - though it took us ages to work out how to do that, things are not always that intuitive.
+But more on gestures shortly.

 - Colours: Emerald Green, Cosmic Purple, Black, and Space Silver